motleydev/at-stacked-chart/README.md

    1	Alice		Cat
    2	Bob 		Dog
    3	Alice		Hamster
    4	Bob		Hamster
    5	Alice		Dog
    ```

+2. _Get the code and install Dependencies_
-2. Clone this repository to a location on your computer.
+   Clone this repository to a location on your computer.
    Install dependencies from the root of your application with either `npm install` or `yarn` if you prefer.
+3. _Get App ID and Block ID_

-3. From your base, click "add new App", when provided the `init` script, copy the app id and block id.
+   From your base, click "add new App", when provided the `init` script, copy the app id and block id.
+   _In the video below, this appears as the string value `appd9dkdYZyub62Hy/blkWKm2JYQM2l769Z`._
+4. _Update Code reference_

-4. In your code editor, update the config in `.block/remote.json` with the appropriate values.
+   In your code editor, update the config in `.block/remote.json` with the appropriate values.
+5. _Run the block locally_

-5. From the root of your new app, run `block run`.
+   From the root of your new app, run `block run`.
 Note the provided server where your app is located.
 Typically `https://localhost:9000`.
    _Note, you may need to set a Chrome configuration to allow accessing https of unverified or expired urls - localhost in our case._
+6. _Provide running block endpoint to Airtable_

-6. Return to the browser and provide the URL of the running block.
+   Return to the browser and provide the URL of the running block.

 View the following gif for a visual walk-through.